Nesika, Washington: Flooding of Nesika

-In 1914, the town was connected via bridge over the Cowlitz River to Riffe.
-The bridge faced issues as floods changed the course of the Cowlitz River and subsequently damaged the span multiple times.
-The 848 foot-long structure lasted until November 1967, a few months ahead of its scheduled demolition once the new reservoir of Mossyrock Dam had filled the valley.
+Discussion over damming the Cowlitz River to generate hydroelectric power began in the 1940s, with the eminent domain purchase of the required land, including the town of Nesika, in 1963.
+In 1965, construction began on the Mossyrock Dam, which was completed in 1968.
+The remnants of the town were inundated, alongside the two other towns in the Riffe Valley, Kosmos and Riffe.
+The Cowlitz Bridge remained intact until November 1967, a few months ahead of its scheduled demolition when the new reservoir was slated to fill the valley.
 The creosote planking was accidentally set ablaze by workers using cutting torches.
 The fire destroyed 200 ft of the bridge, which was permanently closed and later salvaged.